TracyLeeRose/Aquiplicity2025-JavaScript/README.md

 WHAT PROJECT DOES: Program takes images and stacks them, bringing attributes of all images to a master image and combining them.
 The first image is a baseline called image0.jpg such as an empty picture of a landscape.
 The other images have an actor like a woman in the same exact landscape image (tripod taken for registration of pixels and exactness) but the woman is in different locations on each image.
 The program stacks these images.

 ----- MANUAL ----

 How-to Use Aquiplicity 2025: Your Friendly Guide to Image Magic

-Written by Tracy Rose with earliest concept in 2010 for the desktop app, but now this browser-based tool lets you transform a bunch of images into something totally new and exciting—all with just a few clicks and some creative flair.
+Code idea initally written by Tracy Rose with earliest concept in 2010 for the desktop app, but now this browser-based tool lets you transform a bunch of images into something totally new and exciting—all with just a few clicks and some creative flair.
 Whether you’re a beginner or a seasoned image tinkerer, this guide will walk you through every step to make the most of Aquiplicity’s unique features.
 Let’s dive in and start creating!

 Getting Started
 What You’ll Need